Ollie-HB/Ollie-HB/README.md

 Time management and working to deadlines

  -Agile work processes...

+ Working to Deadlines
+The client requests that I worked on in my previous role in Recruitment were usually worked to a 48 hour deadline, meaning that I became used to working in a highly pressurised, fast-paced environment.
+It was both our individual and collective responsibility to ensure that all deadlines were met no matter what.

 Organisation Skills · Git/GitHub · TDD · Data analysis · Emotional Intelligence & Empathy · Creative Strategy · Attention to detail · Strong Communication Skills · Management and Leadership

 Fast Learner
 The 4 month, intensive nature of studying at Makers ensures that all students graduate as an independent learner with the confidence and skills to embrace new technologies.
 The self-driven nature of the Makers course encourages all students to direct their own learning.
 This has given me the confidence to not only take on any technical challenge but to embrace learning new technologies.
-This skill has enabled me to rapidly pick up complex frameworks such as React Native and node.js, and to learn Javascript in one week.
+This skill has enabled me to rapidly pick up complex frameworks such as React and node.js, and to learn Javascript in one week.
 I look forward to continuing to pick up varying languages and frameworks to solve new problems within the world of programming.

 Passion